The 69 Eyes: History

-In February 2022, The 69 Eyes announced that they had signed to Atomic Fire Records, and two months later, they released their first song in three years "Drive".
-The band also plans to release a new album in 2023.
+In February 2022, The 69 Eyes announced that they had signed to Atomic Fire Records, and two months later, they released their first song in three years, "Drive".
+Later that year, the band released two more songs: "Call Me Snake" and "California", the former being inspired by John Carpenter's Escape from New York and the latter having a music video accompanying its release.
+Both songs were included in the Drive EP that same year.

+In March 2023, the music video for the single "Death of Darkness" was released.
+Jyrki 69 commented, "'Death Of Darkness' is a song about love.
+Love leads us to the light.
+Very simple.
+It sounds like it was written some twenty-five years ago.
+It's melancholic goth rock like we knew it in 2001."
+The studio album Death of Darkness was released April 21, 2023.

+Eleven months later, The 69 Eyes collaborated with American songwriter Diane Warren and released the power balled "Fade To Grey" on March 22, 2024.

-Music style
+Musical style

-Initially, The 69 Eyes' music style was of glam metal influenced by acts such as Mötley Crüe and Hanoi Rocks.
-However, they began to incorporate more influence from gothic rock bands such as The Mission, The Cult, The Sisters of Mercy and The Lords of the New Church.
+Initially, the 69 Eyes' music style was of glam metal influenced by acts such as Mötley Crüe and Hanoi Rocks.
+However, they began to incorporate more influence from gothic rock bands such as the Mission, the Cult, the Sisters of Mercy and the Lords of the New Church.
 Their sound was described as a mix of the gloominess of gothic rock with guitar-powered rock 'n' roll.
-Their music continued to show further influence from other rock artists such as The Doors, Elvis Presley, and Billy Idol as well as vampire films and literature.
+Their music continued to show further influence from other rock artists such as the Doors, Elvis Presley and Billy Idol as well as vampire films and literature.
 The term "goth 'n roll" is used by fans to describe their style.
 They are often described as a dark rock band, a term which the band has embraced.
 In recent times, with the release of Back in Blood, they have moved back to a more guitar-based sound, although gothic imagery and lyrical themes remain forefront in their style.

+The 69 Eyes lyrics are often inspired by movies, especially gothic, horror, western and mystery films such as The Lost Boys, The Crow, Only Lovers Left Alive, The Last House on the Left and The Outsiders, among many others.
+According to Jyrki, "half of The 69 Eyes songs are wannabe movie songs".